The Universe's Source Code Might Be Written in Octonions

 The CHO framework goes in the opposite direction.
 It asks: what is the minimal mathematical structure from which the Standard Model must emerge?
 The answer turns out to be three division algebras combined in the only way they can be.

-The result is a theory with fewer moving parts than the Standard Model (zero free parameters vs 19), yet it reproduces — and in some cases extends — all the Standard Model’s successful predictions.
+The result is a theory with fewer moving parts than the Standard Model (few explicit inputs rather than 19 fitted low-energy parameters), yet it reproduces — and in some cases extends — many of the Standard Model’s successful numerical relations.
 The 64 dimensions of ℂ⊗ℍ⊗𝕆 aren’t extra spatial dimensions to be hidden or compactified.
 They’re the internal quantum numbers of the particles we already know, organised by the deepest structure that mathematics allows.

-This work was produced in collaboration with Claude (Anthropic).
-All calculations, numerical checks, LaTeX sources, and derivation code are available on GitHub.
+This work was produced in collaboration with GitHub Copilot (ChatGPT 5.5 & Opus 4.8).
+The calculations, numerical checks, markdown notes, and derivation code are available on GitHub.